Step 1: Recon Weber State University

 If you are coming back to WSU or have already used your MGIB benefits at another school, you must reactivate your GI Bill by filling out an application for a Change of Place of Training or Program (form 22-1995).
-Take the completed application to Services for Veteran Students.
+Take the completed application to the Veteran Affairs office.

 Apply for your Veterans Educational Benefits

 If you haven't applied for your Veterans Educational Benefits, go to www.gibill.va.gov.

 After we process your application, the Admissions Office will notify you if you are required to take a Math and English placement exam prior to signing up for classes.
 A placement exam is a simple test to gauge your knowledge and skills in certain subjects.
 It’s our way of making sure you don’t end up taking classes you don’t need.

 If you need to take a placement exam, visit www.weber.edu/testingcenter for testing center hours and locations.
 If you live more than 50 miles away from WSU and need to arrange an alternate testing site, call 801-626-6645.

 Schedule an appointment with the appropriate academic advisor to create your plan of study.
 If you already know what you want to study, visit http://weber.edu/ssc/academicadvisors.html.